-The application to hold the service was received by the Environmental Services Department by way of application and was an annual event since 2012 with the absence of the last 2 COVID years.
+The application to hold the services was received by the Estates Department by way of submission of application form, received 28th January 2022.

 Are there any Section 75 categories which might be expected to benefit from the policy?
 If so, please outline.